 You will find these maps at bus stops and stations, or here, this zone finder tool where you enter your current location to see how many zones you are away from your destination.
 On this site, you need to enter your current location where is says “Se zonekort for Hovedstadsområdet, then click the button “Vis Zonekort” meaning “see the Zone Map”.
 There it will show you the coloured zones beyond your own.
 Unfortunately there is no legend on this page to indicate how many zones per each colour, so have a look at the following legend below with prices.

 Even if your mode of transport doesn’t take the most direct route, you pay for the least number of zones on the map.
 In the following map, this journey travels through 7 zones.
 You only pay for 3 zones, however, because that is the least number of zones from your location.

-The tricky thing is you are expected to know that it’s three zones because it’s yellow!
+The tricky thing is that you are expected to know that it’s three zones because it’s yellow!

-Some stations are located right on the border between zones.
-Although this is visually more confusing, it’s been done so that these stations can be in either zone, making it even cheaper to travel there.
-Aw, Copenhagen, you shouldn’t have!
-Adorable.
+Some stations are located on the border between zones.
+Although this is visually confusing, it’s been done so that these stations can be in either zone, making it cheaper to travel to the location.

 1) Valid in all zones

 2) Valid in zones 1, 2, 3 and 4